24/7 Main Phone

 If you decide to replace, make sure the contractor’s bid includes a load calculation, which is a computer printout showing how big a system you need and why.

-Air conditioning is measured by the ton, which is the cooling power of a one-ton block of ice melting in 24 hours.
-Some old-school installers use a ballpark estimate for sizing equipment — say, one ton for every 400 or 600 square feet of living space.
 But that typically leads to systems that are too big, according to Greg Gill of Action Air Conditioning and Heating in San Marcos, Calif.
 Not only do oversized systems cost more, but they also do their cooling work too quickly, which means more frequent on / off cycles, wearing out components and gobbling electricity.
 Plus, they don’t have a chance to effectively dehumidify the air.

 Add Your Comment